-Most fixed term exclusions are of short duration, usually between one and three days.
+Most suspensions are of short duration, usually between one and three days.

-The Governors have established arrangements to review promptly all fixed term exclusions that would lead to a student being excluded for over 15 days in one term or missing a national test.
+The Governors have established arrangements to review promptly all suspensions that would lead to a student being excluded for over 15 days in one term or missing a national test.

-Prior to exclusion, parents/carers are contacted immediately where possible by phone.
-A letter will also be sent by post giving details of the exclusion and the date the exclusion ends.
+Prior to suspension, parents/carers are contacted immediately where possible by phone.
+A letter will also be sent by post giving details of the suspension exclusion and the date the suspension ends.
+We will always make contact with parents on the same day as any suspension is given.
+Firstly, by phone and then by email if we are unable to make phone contact.

-A re-integration meeting will be held following the expiry of the fixed term exclusion and this will involve the appropriate staff.
-The headteacher and parents/carers will agree to targets which will be recorded on a re-integration contract that will be signed at the end of the meeting.
+A re-integration meeting will be held following the expiry of the suspension and this will involve the appropriate leadership staff.
+The student and parents/carers will agree to targets which will be recorded on a re-integration contract that will be signed at the end of the meeting.

-During the course of a fixed term exclusion the child needs to remain at home, parents/carers are advised that the child is not allowed on school premises, and that daytime supervision is their responsibility.
+During the course of a suspension the child needs to remain at home, parents/carers are advised that the child is not allowed on school premises, and that daytime supervision is their responsibility.
+They should access work suitable to their age range from the following platform: